To submit an online application, follow these steps:

 - In Step 1, Location Information, input the nearest address of the event and click “search”.
 For best results, only enter the Street No. and Street Name when searching for the address.
 When entering a Street Name for a numbered street, such as 8th Ave, only enter "8" in the Street Name field.
 The system will search the address you enter to verify it is a valid address.
 The exact location of the block party, such as cross street or block, will be entered in Step 3.

 - Click Search.
 The remaining address fields are auto-filled if there is a match.
 If there are multiple matching addresses, you are prompted to select the correct one.
+In the rare case where you are asked to select a parcel, select any parcel in the list.
 If you get an error message, check your information and try again.
 If you still cannot proceed, contact the Seattle Services Portal Support Team at SeattleServices_ITHelp@seattle.gov.

 - Click Continue Application to proceed to Step 2.